Does a CPAP Machine Require a Prescription?

-Do You Need a Prescription for a CPAP Machine?
+Many people want to get a CPAP machine without a prescription.
 Find out why you need a prescription to get your sleep study and CPAP equipment.
 Skip the hassle of going to a sleep study center – there’s a better way.
 Never again waste your time chasing your doctor for a prescription renewal.

 Here’s a common question we get.
 “Do I need a prescription for a CPAP machine?”